 And of course, when I was a kid, we didn’t have a sprinkling of sea salt over the top of our Traditional Irish Potato Cakes or a few chives, but heck, why not do it?
 And we certainly didn’t have any “add-ins” to our Traditional Irish Potato Cakes, but again, why not?
 I put a few suggestions in the recipe, below, or maybe you’ll be inspired by something you have hanging out in the fridge.
 I’ve been thinking about a spoonful or two of my Bourbon Bacon Jam mixed in but haven’t taken the plunge – yet!

 This is a “recipe” that’s not really a recipe, and here’s why.
-Left over mashed potatoes are always a huge variable in this “recipe.”
+Leftover mashed potatoes are always a huge variable in this “recipe.”
 Every cook makes mashed potatoes differently, and every mashed potato behaves differently in a potato cake.

 - Some mashed have milk, some half and half, some buttermilk, and all in different amounts.
 That all affects how thick or thin your mixture for the potato cakes will be.

-So likely as not, you’ll have to give up the idea of a “recipe” that produces the perfect potato cake each and every time.
-You’ll have to tap into the inner cook and feel your way through this recipe and appreciate each little potato cake as having its own personality.
-Some will hold together well, others flop and ooze…they’re still going to taste great!
+So likely as not, you’ll have to give up the idea of a “recipe” that produces the “perfect” potato cake each and every time.
+You’ll have to tap into the inner cook and feel your way through this recipe and appreciate each batch of potato cakes as having its own personality.
+So I can get you close…very close…the rest is up to you!

 Traditional Irish Potato Cakes